Haval-Ahmed/ForerunnerEngine/README.md

 ## Development

 This repository will contain 3rd party dependencies as need and where it makes sense.
-In the previous iteration of the engine I decided to write everything myself with no external dependency.
+In the previous iteration of the engine I decided to write everything myself with no external dependencies.
 I have realized while that is good for initial learning, is extremely time consuming and should not be the focus of this project.
-The focus of this project is to build games and prototypes as easily and quickly as possible.
+The focus of this project is to prototype as easily and quickly as possible.

 ## Building

-I have tried to make this repository extremely easy to build with no external depedencies currently.
+I have tried to make this repository extremely easy to build.
+I would strongly recommend using vcpkg as I pull some necessary 3rd party dependencies such as glm (math) and glfw.

 Example on how to generate the project files for Visual Studio.